AMSAT-NA/PacSatFSKBoard/docs/ICD.md

 * +5VAL - This provides +5V whenever power is applied.
-It is used to power the batter input for the RTC, the RX/TX switches (so the redundant board can access the antenna even if this power is powered off), switches on the dual-board control lines (so the other board can control and access this board even when this board is powered off), and the CAN bus transceivers (so they can properly go tristate even if the board is off).
+It is used to power the batter input for the RTC, the RX/TX switches (so the redundant board can access the antenna even if this power is powered off), the switches on the dual-board control lines (so the other board can control and access this board even when this board is powered off), and the CAN bus transceivers (so they can properly go tristate even if the board is off).
 This is current limited to 200ma.